muhammetselimfe/Icicle/sql/metrics/README.md

-# Metrics SQL Query Templates
+# Granular Metrics SQL Query Templates

-This directory contains SQL templates for computing blockchain metrics at various time granularities.
+This directory contains SQL templates for computing time-based blockchain metrics at various granularities (hour/day/week/month).
 Most metrics are regular (per-period) only, while a few metrics also track cumulative (running total) values.

+These are **granular metrics** - one of three types of indexers in the system.
+See also: `sql/incremental/batched/` and `sql/incremental/immediate/`.

 ## Supported Granularities